 Open Day del Gusto (end of June and mid-October): it features typical and traditional products of the local countryside.
 The products on display are "explained" by the producers themselves.
 Events, workshops and historical re-enactment of threshing take place at the Museum of Rural Culture.

-International Chamber Music Festival (autumn): it displays concerts by great performers and young talents in the splendid setting provided by the Castle.
+International Chamber Music Festival (autumn): it hosts concerts by great performers and young talents in the splendid setting provided by the Castle.